Halloween

 Robert-a North Shore ghost story

 It was late afternoon on Halloween but there were still plenty of red and yellow leaves on the trees surrounding the old quarry.
-I stood up on my pedals as we biked the highest part of the rocky trail surrounding the steep-sided quarry.
+I stood up on my pedals as we biked the highest part of the rocky trail.
 I always shivered a little here, thinking what would happen if my front wheel slipped and I pitched down into the water.
-I had never had a problem-maybe because I was so wary of it-but I still disliked that spot and was always glad to be past it.
+I had never had a problem--maybe because I was so wary of it--but I still disliked that spot and was always glad to be past it.

 We pulled even with him.
 I slowed as he spoke to us but didn't catch his words.
 I put my foot down, stopping my bike.
 Ahead of my husband did the same.
 I said "Excuse me?"